28 Jan It wasn’t that bad, but what if it was?

 In therapy, I hear clients use it all the time.
 Often after heartbreaking stories of abuse I hear the refrain, “but, you know, it wasn’t that bad.
 Others have it way worse than I did.”

 Honestly, what I hear is never “not that bad.”
 If something feels bad, it’s bad.
-Comparison and minimizing are generally in action in some form when we deem our challenging or traumatic experiences as “it wasn’t that bad.”
+Comparison and minimizing are generally in action when we deem our challenging or traumatic experiences as “not that bad.”

 Comparison is also the thief of authentic feelings around grief and trauma.
 Such as, I may have been hit sometimes, but I never had to go to the hospital for my injuries like the person in the true crime show I watched last night.